The Indemnity Committee

 - The broker must have been practising his or her profession at the time;

-- You must file your claim with the OACIQ within the year following the date upon which you became aware of the facts;
+- You must file your claim with the OACIQ by respecting the limitation period of one or two years following the date upon which you became aware of the facts;

 - You must be able to demonstrate, using a list of events, people involved and witnesses, and relevant supporting documents, that the situation justifies compensation, in other words that the broker committed fraud, a fraudulent tactic or a misappropriation of funds.